paulavishek/Nexus-360/README.md

 - "Which department has the most active projects?"
 - "Show me all projects related to website development across all departments"

+#### SQL Database Queries (when using MySQL/PostgreSQL)
+- "Show me the relationship between project budget and timeline delays"
+- "Calculate the average completion rate across all teams"
+- "Identify which clients have the highest number of change requests"
+- "Find patterns in budget overruns across different project types"

 ## 🛠️ Technical Setup

 ### Requirements